 Reading is a huge part of our family’s day-to-day life.
 We’ve been reading with the kids since they were babies.
 Now that two of the kids can read, it is an even bigger part of our routine.
-The kids all love stories!
+My kids are all bookworms!

 Read Bedtime Stories

 This is something we were encouraged to do with the kids as soon as they were born.
 Even our 10-year-old still asks us to read to her and I don’t see it ended anytime soon!
 This isn’t always easy when we have 3 kids who want three different types of stories.
 So most nights we divide and conquer between parents.
 This is probably the single biggest contribution to our kids’ love of reading.
 Beyond just the benefit of the story, each child gets some one-on-one time with a parent.

 Sometimes having the energy as a parent to read after a long day can be challenging.
 But we really try not to skimp on this routine.

 Our youngest still requests picture books.
 While the older two have us reading chapter books.
 We’ve read many different series including Harry Potter, Little House on the Prairie and Magic Treehouse.
 So, we’ve covered a lot of books between what we read with them and what they read on their own.
 Here are a couple of our recent favorites that are great for 8-12 year old boys and girls.
 I’ll do a BIG post of our favorite books by age very soon!